 Actionable Agendas for Productive Meetings

 What makes a meeting productive?
 In a practical sense, to be called productive, a meeting must be necessary, serve a purpose, deliver a result, and be an effective use of everyone's time.
 Every meeting should meet these goals, particularly in fast tracked projects, where time is such a precious commodity.
-Ironically, productive meetings don't just happen - you have to make them happen - and that also takes some time and effort.
+Productive meetings don't just happen - you have to make them happen - and that also takes some time and effort.
 But, the most efficient and straightforward means to reliably achieve "meeting productivity" is through an actionable agenda.

 What makes an agenda actionable?
 To answer that question, you have to first answer "what is a meeting agenda?".
 At the highest level, meeting agendas are roadmaps for how meetings will be conducted.
 To be considered truly actionable (capable of achieving pre-planned objectives with minimal overhead burdens), meeting agendas must be purpose driven, reality based and results oriented, as defined by the following four (4) characteristics: